 After the gate, come to a meadow, following the fence line below.
 The town of Llanos de Somerón soon comes into view ahead.

 Follow the arrows through town, coming to the square and the Parroquia de Santiago de Llanos de Somerón, shown below.
 This is a nice shady place to stop and rest if you need it.
 Our day had become really, really hot, and I would have loved to have lingered here.
-But we did not.
+But we could not.

 It is from Llanos de Somerón that the serious bone-jarring downhill begins, and to make it worse it is on the pavement of the LE-12, all the way to Puerto de los Fierros.
 You are on a secondary road, at least with no traffic, for a full 4.3 kilometers per my GPS.